 Catastrophic injuries do not only bear heavily on the survivors.
 Families of survivors are equally as impacted by these tragedies, sometimes giving up their own lives to care for injured loved ones.

 When choosing a lawyer to file your claim, it’s crucial to choose an attorney who is experienced in catastrophic injury cases and will take all damages experienced into account.
 Catastrophic injury lawyers must be able to prove why an injury meets catastrophic standards and how it has globally impacted on a survivor’s life.
-Failing to do so could result in a denied claim or lower monetary reward than needed to get someone back on their feet after an accident.
+Failing to do so could result in a denied claim or a lower monetary reward than needed to get someone back on their feet after an accident.

 New York City and Long Island Catastrophic Injury Attorneys